Last Updated on March 19, 2021 by Helga Dosa

-Be sure to check out Part II of snow activities in Friuli Venezia Giulia!
+Be sure to check out Part II of Winter activities in Friuli Venezia Giulia!

 When we think of the Eastern Alps, our minds almost instinctively run to Trentino Alto-Adige and Veneto, but there is another region enjoying their millenary beauty, Friuli Venezia-Giulia.

-Friuli has an immense cultural and artistic patrimony, but it is also a great destination if you would like a typical Winter holiday, with skiing, snow and all the trimmings!
+Friuli has an immense cultural and artistic patrimony, but it is also a great destination if you would like a typical Winter holiday, with skiing, snow, and all the trimmings!
+Explore the winter activities in Friuli Venezia Giulia, Italy!

 Experience Skiing in the Eastern Alps